garmartirosy/profile/trade/README.md

 **SQL Tables for a country and year**
 Factor (includes FactorID and FlowUUID)
-Sector
+Industry
-SectorFactor
+IndustryFactor
 Commodity
 CommodityFactor
-ImportSectorFactor
+ImportIndustryFactor
 ImportCommodityFactor
 ImportContributions
 ImportMultiplierFactor

-The sector is 5-char and the commodity is 6-char.
+The Industry is 5-char and the Commodity is 6-char.

 IN PROGRESS: Gary's CoLab pulls from Exiobase, unzips and sends to GitHub.
 Next he's guiding the team in using Pymrio to send to DuckDB and Supabase.